dwp/ClaimCapture/transactionsDB/README.txt

 Creating the SCHEMA
 ===================

-This will create STP_ALPHA_1 role, the STP and STP_SECURE schemas and the tables for those schemas.
+This will create schemas and the tables for those schemas.

   liquibase --url="jdbc:postgresql://localhost:5432/carerstransactions_db" --classpath=<location driver>/postgresql.jar update